 This article is part of our Yahoo DFS Basketball series.

-Let's add to the excitement with a winning entry on Yahoo.
-Here are some players to consider for your entries, as well as a few to potentially avoid.
+Let's discuss some players to consider for your Yahoo lineups, as well as a few to possibly avoid.

 Guard to Avoid